When you decide that inclusion isn’t optional, not only do the gaps between us close, but a whole new world of possibilities opens.

 We can – and we will – do more to be a force for good and break down the centuries-old systems that have held back our Black and Brown communities.
 Take a look at our commitments and progress to drive systemic change and enable a culture of belonging for our teams, customers, and future generations.

-Representation: We will double the representation of Black and Latinx employees at all levels in our U.S. HQ offices by 2025 to mirror our customers, with a particular focus on functions that make and market our products to ensure we are creating for all, with all.
-We also plan to increase representation of Black employees by 50% in our Store Leader roles in the U.S. by 2025.
+Representation: We will double the representation of Black and Latinx employees at all levels in our U.S. headquarters offices by 2025 to mirror our customers.
+We will place a particular focus on functions that make and market our products to ensure we are creating for all, with all.
+We also plan to increase representation of Black employees by 50% in our store leader roles in the U.S. by 2025.

 Amplify Black Voices: We’ll thoughtfully and intentionally find ways to amplify diverse voices in our creative and marketing.
 This means featuring and working with more Black and Latinx producers, artists and activists in future campaigns and commercial spots.